lyuancen/Ancen-COGS18_project/README.md

 # Anlyu
 Ancen Lyu's repository for cogs18 final project:
 MDD (maladaptive daydreaming) is a common but often ignored psychological disease.
-It's definition is stated as 'A person regularly experiences daydreams that are intense and highly distracting.'
+It's definition is stated as 'a person regularly experiences daydreams that are intense and highly distracting.'

 MDD's common symptoms include: spending hours for daydreaming without doing anything, academic performance and social activities affected by daydreaming, can't distinguish from reality and fantasy etc.